 The Bachelor's programme comprises 7 semesters.
-In the first three semesters of the Bachelor's programme, the focus is primarily on the fundamentals of science and basic technical knowledge.
+In the first three semesters of the programme, the focus is primarily on the fundamentals of science and basic technical knowledge.
 This training section is supplemented by subjects in which the business and legal knowledge essential for engineers is imparted.
 Computer science training also belongs to this study section.

 In the higher semesters, the course of study has a stronger subject-specific orientation.
 The core subjects of supply engineering (heating technology, air conditioning technology, etc.) are the focus here as compulsory subjects.
 This range of subjects is supplemented by elective modules (technical English, lighting technology, etc.).
 Students select compulsory elective modules themselves, whereby examinations must be taken in a certain number of these subjects.
 Within the framework of these compulsory elective modules, courses of other courses of study at the Trier University of Applied Sciences or other universities can also be attended.